-All of the Alligator Bayou rooms (except for the wheelchair accessible ones) feature an additional fold-down ‘Murphy’ bed located above a banquette bench seat.
-This is suitable for children and smaller adults up to around 5' 2" tall (the bed is 63" long) and allows the Alligator Bayou rooms to accommodate up to five people (or three in the King Bed rooms).
+All of the Alligator Bayou rooms (except for the wheelchair accessible ones) feature an additional pull-down ‘Murphy’ child-size bed located above a banquette bench seat.
+This is suitable for children and for shorter adults up to around 5' 2" tall (the bed is 63" long) and this allows the Alligator Bayou rooms to accommodate up to five people (or three in the King Bed rooms).

 The four Alligator Bayou Lodges located closest to the main building and the South Depot bus stop — 14, 15, 18 and 27 — have been designated as “Preferred Locations”, meaning that all of the standard and garden view rooms within these buildings can be specifically booked (at a slight extra charge of course) so you are guaranteed relatively short walking distances.
 If you don’t want to pay the extra, it’s worth considering making a Garden View booking and requesting buildings 16 or 17, which are also very conveniently located.

 Due to their smaller size, there are no elevators in any of the Alligator Bayou Lodges so if you experience any difficulties with stairs you should request a room on the ground floor.

 Please click on any of the numbered buildings in the map below to view a more detailed floorplan layout of each lodge, or you can download a PDF file containing all 16 lodges.

 (Note: adjacent rooms are mirror images of each other, so connecting doorways are always located beside the beds)